 - During their period the Bhakti Cult started.

-- The Rajput government was outdated in character.
+- The Rajput Society was Feudal in its organizational setup.

 - Each kingdom was divided into a large number of Jagirs held by the Jagirdars.